Trovemaster/exocross/docs/source/opacity.rst

 Computing cross sections on a grid of temperatures (array job)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For opacity productions when cross sections are computed for a large set of temperatures, it can be more efficient to process cross sections for all temperatures simultaneously, similarly how the partition and cooling functions are computed.
-To this end, the following ``ARRAY`` block structure can be used.
+To this end, the following ``TEMPERATURE-ARRAY`` (``array``) block structure can be used.
 The saving is due to a reduced IO: the line list files need to be read only ones and used for all the temperatures.

 ::